OlekaZu/EDUCATION_STATICTICS_SQL/README.md

 # PROJECT_EDUCATION_STATICTICS
 PostgreSQL procedures and functions for creating and analizing the data of education proccess.

-This project consists of different sql-scripts (**PostreSQL**), which allow to create database, fill it using import-procedure from .csv-file, export data to .csv-file, use various functions and procedures for analyzing.
+This project consists of different sql-scripts (**PostgreSQL**), which allow to create database, fill it using import-procedure from .csv-file, export data to .csv-file, use various functions and procedures for analyzing.

 ### Structure of the project:
 ```